peterjc/thapbi-pict/docs/quick_start.rst

 The first set of reports from the pipeline or ``thapbi_pict summary`` command are the sample reports - using the filenames from the above example:

-* Human readable file ``summary/thapbi-pict.ITS1.samples.onebp.txt`` (plain
-  text).
 * Plain table ``summary/thapbi-pict.ITS1.samples.onebp.tsv`` (tab separated
   variables, TSV) which can be opened in R, Excel, or similar.
 * Visually formatted table ``summary/thapbi-pict.ITS1.samples.onebp.xlsx``
   (Microsoft Excel format), with the same content but with colors etc applied.

 These aim to give a summary of the species identified within each sample.
-The human readable text report deliberately does not include read counts as the method is only semi-quantitative - as long as it passed the minimum read abundance, any unique sequence is included.

 The tables have one row for each sample.
 The main columns give total read counts, those not matched to anything ("Unknown"), reads matched at species level (with ambiguous combinations listed explicitly), and reads matched only